JeanChristopheMorinPerso/OpenTimelineIO/docs/use-cases/shots-added-removed-from-cut.md

 ## Summary

 The creative process of editing often involves adding, removing or replacing shots in a sequence.
-Other groups of people working on the same project want to know about changes to the list of shots in use on a day to day basis.
+Other groups of people working on the same project want to know about changes to the list of shots in use on a day-to-day basis.
 For example, animators working on a shot should be informed if the shot they are working on has been cut from the sequence, so they can stop working on it.
 Similarly, if new shots are added, animation should start working on those shots.
 Since the creative decision about which shots are in or out of the cut comes from editorial, we can use OTIO to communicate these